docpad-archive/documentation/01-start/03-begin.html.md

 ### Stylesheets

-Now let's make all of our `h1` headers red, by adding a stylesheet file in our documents directory at `src/documents/styles/style.css` that contains:
+Now let's make all of our `h1` headers red, by adding a stylesheet file in our render directory at `src/render/styles/style.css` that contains:

 ``` css
 h1 {